nazunalika/linux-guide-and-hints/source/gettingstarted.rst

     dnf --refresh upgrade

 Please don't use Skype unless you enjoy having the NSA read your messages.
-Finally, check out the :doc:`fedora/vlc` and :doc:`fedora/pulseaudio` articles on troubleshooting tips.
+Finally, check out the :doc:`fedora/pulseaudio` articles on troubleshooting tips.

 Other things
 ------------